qgisau/qgis-au.github.io/content/posts/post-008.md

 draft = true
 +++

-### This week we view GIS in the wild, harvest some tips and tricks from the Socials, congratulate Chartis for becoming a  our community
+### This week we view GIS in the wild, harvest some tips from the Socials, and congratulate Chartis for becoming a QGIS Sustaining Member!
+Also there is an event on Wednesday night in Perth and one on Thursday in Newcastle.

 ## QGIS News
 [A big shout-out to Chartis Technology as it becomes a QGIS Sustaining Member](https://chartistechnology.com/proud-sustaining-members-of-the-qgis-project)